 If you read my Olympic Club review, you will know that I put in quite a bit of effort to reach out to some of California’s top private clubs (more specifically, the best ones I hadn’t played yet) as possible options for my 1,000th course celebration.
 I sent out numerous emails without much luck.
-However, just after my round at Olympic Club was locked in, I got a friendly response from Lahontan Golf Club.
-They offered to have me out there and that a staff member would host me and a guest for rounds on the main course, as well as on their excellent 9-hole Par 3 Course.
+However, just after my round at The Olympic Club was locked in, I got a friendly response from Lahontan Golf Club.
+They offered to have me out there and that a staff member would host me and a guest for a round on the main course, as well as a loop around their excellent 9-hole Par 3 Course.

 It was an offer I could not refuse.
 Even though this would technically not be my 1,000th course with Olympic already lined up, I considered Lahontan my “1,000-B” course as another top-shelf addition to the whole trip celebrating this personal milestone.